Are credit risk funds worth your investment? Things to know before you invest

 The very first thing to review before investing in a credit risk fund is its portfolio.
 By definition, credit risk funds are supposed to invest 65% or more of their capital in low-credit quality securities and money market instruments.
 This means a majority of the portfolio of credit funds should comprise of securities with a rating of AA or less.
 Unfortunately, this is not the case with some of the popular credit risk funds available in the market.

 On average, credit risk funds can offer 2-3% higher returns than low or no-risk debt funds.
 The top credit risk funds offer a return of 8-10% in a 3-year investment window.
 These returns are also impacted by the average expense ratio, which could be anywhere between the range of 0.75% to 1.25%.
 Also, if you have selected the credit risk fund direct growth option, any potential bonus or profit payout gets reinvested to increase your net returns.

-The performance of credit funds is dependent on the performance of low-credit quality securities and the fund manager.
-As the component securities of your fund improvements in their credit rating, the overall performance of the fund improves too.
+The performance of credit funds is dependent on the performance of low credit quality securities and the fund manager.
+As the component securities of your fund improve in their credit rating, the overall performance of the fund improves too.

 Finally, once you secure the returns from your credit risk fund, they attract a long-term capital gain tax of 20%.
 This is because it is recommended that these funds are held for an investment window of a minimum of two years to correct any defaults and acquire sufficient returns.

 The fact that you can make better returns with a much shorter holding period and associated tax liability, tends to make credit risk funds a less than optimal investment option for your money.
 If you are willing to bear some risk for higher returns, equity-linked mutual funds are a better option.
 If you want to explore low-quality credit securities, the ultra-short-term category could give you better exposure.